nooneknowspeter/cpplings/README.md

 >
 > If you do not have Nix installed, install it [here](https://nixos.org/download/).
 >
-> Ensure that you install the multi-user version of Nix
+> Ensure that you install the multi-user version of Nix.

 > [!NOTE]
 >